LogoCustom Linear Actuator

 C2

-Fuse sizing should start from current derating, not nominal load only.
+Fuse sizing should start from derating + ambient, not nameplate load.

 C3